Stroke Program Mission

 Emergency Medical Service Systems (MIEMSS) as a Primary Stroke Center.

-FMH was awarded the 2016 Target Stroke Elite and the Get With The Guidelines
+FMH was awarded the 2017 Target Stroke Honor Roll and the Get With The

-(GWTG) Gold Plus Achievement Award by the American Heart Association for
+Guidelines (GWTG) Gold Plus Achievement Award by the American Heart Association

 The Stroke Team at Frederick Memorial Hospital is ready 24 hours a day,